aws/aws-cdk/packages/@aws-cdk/aws-ecr-assets/README.md

 By default, all files in the given directory will be copied into the docker *build context*.
-If there is a large directory that you know you definitely don't need in the build context you can improve the performance by adding the names of files and directories to ignore to a file called `.dockerignore`, or pass them via the `exclude` property.
-If both are available, the patterns found in `exclude` are appended to the patterns found in `.dockerignore`.
+If there is a large directory that you know you definitely don't need in the build context you can improve the performance by adding the names of files and directories to ignore to a file called `.dockerignore`, or to a file called `${file}.dockerignore` where `${file}` is the name of the Dockerfile, or pass them via the `exclude` property.
+If both the `exclude` property and a dockerignore file are available, the patterns found in `exclude` are appended to the patterns found in the dockerignore file.

 The `ignoreMode` property controls how the set of ignore patterns is interpreted.
 The recommended setting for Docker image assets is